Probing Bose-enhanced Inflaton Decay with Gravitational Waves: Reheating through inflaton decay

 It is convenient to rewrite Eq.~\eqref{eq:-2} as

 which is equivalent to

 where

 with $\beta$ being the depletion rate of $Y_\phi$.
 The exponential dependence on the trilinear coupling $\mu$ in $\beta$ has an important implication: if the exponent exceeds a critical value, inflatons decay almost instantaneously, exponentially fast.
+This exponential behavior has also been investigated previously in Refs.~\cite{Moroi:2020has, Moroi:2020bkq}.

 To illustrate this exponential sensitivity, we inspect several numerical examples.
 For $m_\phi = 10^{13}$~GeV, $H_I/m_\phi = 0.1$ and $\mu/m_\phi = \{2,\,3,4\} \times 10^{-5}$, the corresponding values of $\Gamma_\phi^{(0)}$ and $\beta$ are $\Gamma_\phi^{(0)} \simeq \{4, 9, 16\} \times 10^{-12}\, m_\phi \ll H_I$ and $\beta \simeq \{0.2, 6 \times 10^{11}, 10^{29}\}$.
 The last two cases indicate that $Y_\phi$ should decrease almost instantly.
 To further inspect how the evolution of $Y_\phi$ is affected by the Bose enhancement, we present numerical solutions of Eq.~\eqref{eq:dYda} with $\mu/m_\phi = \{2.0, 2.2, 2.6\} \times 10^{-5}$ in Fig.~\ref{fig:critical-mu}.
 The case $\mu/m_\phi = 2 \times 10^{-5}$ leads to a very insignificant decay (only $0.6\%$) of inflatons.
 When $\mu/m_\phi$ increases to $2.2 \times 10^{-5}$, a significant portion ($11.1\%$) of the inflatons decay rapidly due to the Bose enhancement.
 The decrease in $Y_\phi$ by $11.1\%$ simply reflects the increase in $\sim 10\%$ of $\mu$.
 However, increasing further $\mu/m_\phi$ to $2.6 \times 10^{-5}$ translates into a rapid decay of more than a third of the inflatons, producing a large number of reheatons with $n_\varphi > n_\phi$.
 We emphasize that this behavior corresponds to the first depletion of inflatons shown in the lower panel of Fig.~\ref{fig:schematic}, and that eventually, at later times, all remaining inflatons will decay.